 Before understanding What is .htaccess file?

-Basically you can modify apache web server configurations at the core of apache’s main server config file i.e. inside httpd.conf file for Windows & Linux based OS (CentOS) or apache2.conf file for Ubuntu.
+If you ever want to modify Apache Web Server configurations at the core of apache’s main server config file i.e. inside httpd.conf file for Windows & Linux based OS (CentOS) or apache2.conf file for Ubuntu.

 But if you don’t have access to these core files at the web-server level or if you don’t want to restart the web-server (on every change in these core files, web-server has to be restarted), that is where .htaccess file comes into play.